bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   of its parent container, rather than the fixed width defined by the 'width' attribute.

++ direction:row
 + direction:column

-  This flag is currently used by 'tabular' bundle to allow user to build the table visually so that data in a table can be built in a column-by-column basis.
+  This flag is currently used by 'tabular' bundle to allow user to build the table either row-by-row or column-by-column.

-+ devicesize:600 12

-  This property expresses the width and height of the device in pt.
-It is currently used to by the "ink" bundle set the initial size of the device.
++ vborder:0 2 4

+  This flag is currently used by 'tabluar' bundle to visually show a vertical border along certain columns: 0 is the leftmost border of the table, 1 is the right-hand side vertical border for the first column, etc.
+  All numbers must be integer and separated by spaces.

 + skew:

   This property is currently used by the 'lego' command to specify the skew factors